 Every electronic component is different and needs specific attention, but, general rules of the game remains the same.

 Which all parameters to consider?

-But before that one important point about parts from previous designs.
+But before that one important point about electronic components from previous designs.

 Electronic component from a previous proven design

 The easiest bet would be to use the part you have already used in your previous proven design, this helps reduce the risk of design issues, delays, also no additional part in inventory to manage.

 But, this approach has one drawback.
 If you stick on to an older proven electronic component, you may miss the advantage of a new part, which may bring in benefits like more compact, more integration, more power efficient, better protection, better longevity.
 When starting a new design, it also brings an opportunity to try newer parts available (maybe you can have a fallback option on board if you have doubts about the new part’s performance).

 Now, let us assume we have to select a part which we did not use before, so how should we approach this challenge.
 As mentioned before I would list all the parameters which need to be considered and then go refining/filtering from the available part database.
 Best would be to look for parts available with online distributors like DigiKey, Mouser, RS Components, Farnell, Element14, etc.

 Let me discuss some of the parameters one by one, this is based on my personal experience working with many companies on various projects:

 Select manufacturer wisely.
 Always consider a manufacturer who has good product documentation like an informative datasheet, application notes, reference designs, evaluation board support, support channel.
 For complex devices, you may want to get in touch the manufacturer over email to test their support.
 If local Field Application Engineer support is available in your country, would be really helpful.
 Trusting manufacturers who do not have good product documentation and support is tricky.